jake-pauls/surf/api/README.md

 target_link_libraries(${EXECUTABLE} surf::api)
 ```

-Once completed successfully, the server can be run on the command-line or by double-clicking the executable.
+Once completed successfully, the server can be run on the command-line or double-clicked.
+It runs on **port 3030** by default.
 ```
 $ ./build/server/surf.exe
 ```